ILIAS-eLearning/ILIAS/docs/documentation/git-hooks.md

 #### Install Development Dependencies

-To use the following Git Hooks, the composer development dependencies need to be installed.
+To use the following Git hooks, the composer development dependencies need to be installed.

 Move to the directory with the `composer.json`